 If coming up with the perfect punishment was the answer, we wouldn't have a problem.
 These kids have probably had so many more punishments and consequences placed on them then the rest of the kids in their class combined!
 These kids know they struggle, they know they let people down.
 They feel like “the bad kid” or “the stupid kid”.
 They think everyone hates them or is against them.
 The last thing they need is another punishment.
 What they do need is to learn the skills that they lack.
 This sounds so simple, but it is not easy to figure out and the road to getting to this understanding is lonely and rough.

-It’s humbling and embarrassing to admit that you do not know what to do next.
+It's humbling and embarrassing to admit that you do not know what to do next.
 Even if you are well educated about children and child development.
 Nothing you read is actually helpful.
 You just want someone to understand what you are going through without telling you how you are screwing it up, you tell yourself that enough without anyone else adding to it.
-You might analyze every choice you made while pregnant, everything you did and said as your child was growing up.
-You are so hard on yourself for the mistakes you remember, cause you cannot forget that time you screamed so loud you lost your voice.
+Analyzing every choice you made while pregnant, everything you did and said as your child was growing up.
+You are so hard on yourself for the mistakes you remember, because you cannot forget that time you screamed so loud you lost your voice.
 Or those times you just wanted to run away.
 You may feel so alone.
-You don’t know who to ask for help because you don’t know if they are going to criticize you.
-You can’t even share your successes, (my kid got an out in baseball and did not have a fit!! or My kid actually finished a project/homework assignment in a reasonable time!!) because they might not get it.
+You don't know who to ask for help because you don't know if they are going to criticize you.
+Sharing your successes is hard, (my kid got an out in baseball and did not have a fit!! or My kid actually finished a project/homework assignment in a reasonable time!!) because they might not get it.

 I want you to know you are not alone.
 I try really hard to be open with my struggles and I have met many moms online and IN REAL LIFE that share these struggles.
 Unfortunately, there are many kids out there that struggle from ADD/ADHD, ODD, Anxiety, SPD, ASD, etc. There is community and there is help.
 I do want to add a resource for those parents out there that have tried everything… please go to http://ww a .livesinthebalance.org to find a way to work with your child to help them acquire the skills they lack and how to solve problems WITH your child.